msrn/blog.wasd.fi/content/posts/2025/10/creative-stage-v1-audio-lag-firmware-fix/index.en.md

 >     Plug in the speaker to the mains and power up the soundbar again.
 >     Update complete.

 So first prepare a USB drive and format it FAT32.
-And the copy the system the folder to the root.
+And the copy the contents of aforementioned zip to it.
 Folder structure should look like this.

 ```plain
 mikael at meso in media/mikael/565C-50B8